geo200cn/geo200cn.github.io/central.md

 ```

 ```
-## [1] 46.37344 61.63456
+## [1] 47.86944 63.13056
 ```

 This is an important inference that we’ve just made: even though we don’t know what the full population looks like, we’re 95% confident that the true average age of the population lies between the values lower and upper *given certan conditions are met*.
-Wow!

 <br>

 <p class="comment", style="font-style:normal">**Question 4**: Construct the confidence intervals for 1,000 samples of size 20.
 What proportion of these intervals would you expect to capture the true population mean?
 Why?
 Verify this in R. </p>

+<p class="comment", style="font-style:normal">**Question 5**: We have data on the population, so we were able to grab the population standard deviation to construct the confidence interval.
+Construct the appropriate 95% confidence interval for the sample mean if you did not have the population data.
+Hint: `qt()` might help you out. </p>

 <br>